 Project Start Date

-The project start date defined the date on which production first commences after the installation or enhancement of specific N2O control technology, as defined in Section 2.2.
+The project start date shall be defined as the completion of the initial startup testing of the abatement technology but must be no more than 9 months after the date on which production first commences after the installation or enhancement of specific N2O control technology, as defined in Section 2.2.
 For the purposes of this protocol, a project is eligible if N2O control technology exists at the AAP prior to the project start date, but the installation of a new N2O control technology or enhancement of the existing one results in additional N2O abatement.

-The start-up testing is limited to 9 months for the purpose of testing the successful implementation of the technology.
+The start-up testing is limited to 9 months for the purpose of testing the successful implementation of the abatement technology.
+Thus, the project developer may select the start date within 9 months of when production first commences after the installation or enhancement of the control technology.
+The project developer should contact the Reserve if the startup testing period is expected to exceed 9 months.

+See Figure 3.1 below for an example of a project with a 9-month startup period.

+Documentation of when production first commences after installation or enhancement must be presented during verification, and the duration of the start-up period must be presented to the verifier upon request.
+Documentation may include, but is not limited to, performance standard checks to confirm operability and/or project monitoring data.

+Figure 3.1.
+Sample Timeline for a project with a 9 Month Startup Testing Period

-31To be eligible, the project must be submitted to the Reserve no more than 12 months after the project start date.
+To be eligible, the project must be submitted to the Reserve no more than 12 months after the project start date.
 Projects may always be submitted for listing by the Reserve prior to their start date.
 For projects that are transferring to the Reserve from other offset registries, start date guidance can be found in the Reserve Offset Program Manual.

 Project Crediting Period